moonorb/taints_tolerations_affinity/README.md

 # taints_tolerations_affinity
-The aim of this exercise is to practice taints/tolerations/affinity by applying with a simple example.
+The aim of this exercise is to practice taints/tolerations/affinity.

-There is 1 master and 3 workers in our K8s cluster.
+K8s cluster has 1 master and 3 workers.
 For the purpose of testing:
 - worker1->back-api-redis(backend)
 - worker2->front-api-flask(frontend)
 - worker3->everything else

 Our sample application consist of 2 deployments where each has 3 replicas with a total of 6 pods.
 Deployments are redis/backend and flask-api/frontend.
 Normally when deployed 6 pods should be randomly distributed to 2 workers but we will modify the deployments so the backend will be on worker1 and frontend will be scheduled on worker2.
+This repo will focus on only the deployment manifests.
+Working code can be found at a separate repo: https://github.com/moonorb/flask-redis

 ![screenshot-1-1](https://user-images.githubusercontent.com/46006590/221326246-7c1fbcb5-858f-40ab-b238-87dadcb81765.PNG)